This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 - leave management

 - revision of the courts’ Fraud Control Plan, and

 - Business Continuity Plan – scenario testing.

 The Court’s Audit and Risk Committee monitored the implementation of individual audit report recommendations generated as part of the above mentioned audits, through quarterly status reports.

 The Court promotes a culture which supports the identification, analysis, assessment, treatment, monitoring and review of all strategic, operational, compliance and financial risks.
 This is supported by the Court’s Risk Control and Compliance Framework.

 The Risk Control and Compliance Framework provides policies, procedures and tools to promote effective risk management.
 The framework is available to all court staff on the intranet for the principal purpose of achieving better services and outcomes for judicial services, clients and staff.

 The Court continued to participate in the annual Comcover benchmarking survey, which measures risk and assesses the extent of cultural change within agencies.
 The Court’s overall result continued to improve, reflecting the Court’s efforts in the area of risk management.

-The Court continues to further revise the courts' Business Continuity Plans (BCPs).
-A desktop scenario test was undertaken in the Brisbane registry in December 2011, with recommendations resulting from the test currently being incorporated into the BCPs.
+The Court continues to further revise the Court’s Business Continuity Plans.
+Desktop scenario tests were undertaken in the Melbourne and Adelaide registries in May 2013, with recommendations resulting from these to be incorporated into the Business Continuity Plans.